Michael A Rizzotti

 The French portion of Montreal located east of the Blvd.
 Saint-Laurent was called la ville aux cents clochers or the city with one hundred bell-towers.
 In contrast, the most prominent and imposing buildings in the English west side were banks and tall commercial buildings.

 On the southern part of Montreal stood Mount Royal, a lone mountain overlooking the downtown’s city scrapers.
 On the eastern section of the mount was a park on which stood a huge cross that could been seen from miles away.
 Saint-Joseph oratory was perched high on a slope overlooking the French the city, competing for prominence and height with the University of Montreal also located close by.

 The western section of le Mont-Royal was the area appropriately named Westmont.
 The richest Anglo population lived there.
 Reinforcing the cultural and linguistic wall between east and west.

 Mayor Jean Drapeau who ruled Montreal with an iron fist for 26 years, best personified the city and the era of which we are talking about.
 He was responsible for the World Fair held in 1967 that opened up Montreal and the province to the world.
-The fair was held on a man made island built on the Saint-Laurence river just south of downtown.
+The fair was held on a man-made island built on the Saint-Laurence river just south of downtown.
 In 1976 the Olympics where also held in Montreal.
-The extravagant and uncompleted Olympic stadium was located in the eastern section of the city in close proximity to Mayor’s modest residence in Rosemont.
+The extravagant and uncompleted Olympic stadium was located in the eastern section of the city in close proximity to Mayor’s modest residence of Rosemont.